This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

 - You may need an ultrasound of your legs before your surgery.
-Talk to your caregiver about these and other tests you may need.
+Talk to your healthcare provider about these and other tests you may need.
 Write down the date, time, and location of each test.

 The night before your surgery: